How to Apply for the SRRV in the Philippines: Requirements, Process, and What to Expect

 If using DBP (Option A): Remit from your overseas bank account using the PRA's remittance instructions.
 DBP will issue the notarised Bank Certification to the PRA directly.
 Retain your SWIFT receipt as proof.

 If using a private bank (Option B): Once the account is open, remit the deposit as an inward remittance from an overseas bank account in your own name.
-Local transfers from a Philippine peso or dollar account, cash deposits, and third-party transfers are not accepted — this is enforced strictly.
+Local transfers from a Philippine peso or dollar account, cash deposits, and third-party transfers are not accepted.
+This is enforced strictly.
 Two documents are required from the receiving bank: a SWIFT receipt confirming the international transfer, and a Certificate of Inward Remittance confirming the funds are held in the correct SRRV account.

 The bank certification format is where many private-bank applicants encounter delays.
 Each accredited institution has its own certificate template, and the PRA is particular about what the letter must contain.
 A certificate issued in a non-standard format has to be reissued, which costs another seven to ten working days.
 Where possible, bring the PRA's deposit checklist to the bank so staff can see exactly what format is required before they draft the letter.